 Have a recycling program in place to limit the amount of trash your restaurant contributes to the landfill.
 Recycling cardboard, for example, is incredibly simple yet accounts for much of the trash generated by most restaurants.
 If possible, it is also a good idea to make an effort to strategically source recyclable take-out containers to cut back on post-consumer waste.

 Hopefully, your kitchen has systems in place to cut down on food waste, but when waste happens, look to compost if possible.
 This may seem like a large task, but your restaurant doesn’t necessarily have to compost on-site.
 There are a number of haul-away services that will come and pick up your compostable food scraps, meaning you simply have to have a system for storing them apart from non-compostable trash.

-Increasing your restaurant’s conservation efforts doesn’t have to be difficult and can go a long way in helping you cut down on costs.
+Increasing environmental sustainability in restaurants doesn’t have to be difficult and can go a long way in helping you cut down on costs.
 Take your next step toward greater profit with the Source1 Purchasing Solution.

 Click here to get your free Market Basket.
 (Typically, a Market Basket will identify savings opportunities of 9% or more!)